2017 Turkish constitutional referendum

 A constitutional referendum was held in Turkey on 16 April 2017 on whether to approve 18 proposed amendments to the Turkish constitution that were brought forward by the governing Justice and Development Party (AKP) and the Nationalist Movement Party (MHP).
-As a result of its approval, the office of the Prime Minister was abolished and the existing parliamentary system of government was replaced with an executive presidency and a presidential system.
+As a result of its approval, the office of Prime Minister was abolished and the existing parliamentary system of government was replaced with an executive presidency and a presidential system.
 The number of seats in Parliament was raised from 550 to 600, while, among a series of other proposals, the president was given more control over appointments to the Supreme Board of Judges and Prosecutors (HSYK).
-The referendum was held under a state of emergency that was declared following a failed military coup attempt in July 2016.
+The referendum was held under a state of emergency that was declared following the failed military coup attempt in July 2016.

 Early results indicated a 51–49% lead for the "Yes" vote.
 In an unprecedented move, the Supreme Electoral Council (YSK) allowed non-stamped ballots to be accepted as valid.
 Some critics of the reform decried this move to be illegal, claiming that as many as 1.5 million ballots were unstamped, and did not recognize the results.
 Large-scale protests erupted following the results in order to protest the YSK's decision.
 In subsequent reports, the Organization for Security and Co-operation in Europe (OSCE) and Parliamentary Assembly of the Council of Europe (PACE) both criticized unfairness during the campaign and declared the YSK's decision to be illegal.